sridhar-sp/android-test/README.md

 # Android testing

+## Target Audience for This Blog

+This blog covers the basics of testing in Android, providing insights into setup, dependencies, and an introduction to different types of tests.
+It is designed to help beginners understand the fundamentals of Android testing and how various tests are implemented.

+## Different Types of Test
 A collection of samples to showcase various testing types that can be performed on the Android code base.

 Following are the different types of testing involved in android.